COVID-19 Pandemic: 2020 California Snowbird Living

 The pool in February is the place to be after a hike or run.

-The winter months were all about 'Coronvirus/COVID-19'.
-Like everyone, we were following the news and getting more concerned with each passing day.
+The winter months were dominated by 'Coronavirus/COVID-19'.
+Like everyone else, we were keeping up with the news and growing more worried with each day.

 Mar 2020: